ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 ### Create a cloud configuration file

 Now create a yaml configuration file in your native project.
 This file will be used to authenticate against Appflow for your cloud interactions.
-Usually you will place this file in your native applications source root.
+Place this file in the `app` directory for your project in the same location as your module level `build.gradle` file.
 It will be referenced by a build script in your native application.

 ```yaml title=.ionic-cloud.yaml
 TOKEN: ion_XXXXXXXXXXXXX